anusii/podnotes/exercises/Ex2_MyFirstNote.md

 - [Make a note](#make_note)

-This exercise will show you how to create a note in the Podnotes app.
+This exercise will show you how to create a note in the Podnotes web app.

+Note: If you have flutter installed, you could also build and run the app locally on your machine.

 ## Login<a name="login"></a>

 Open the Podnotes app ([web app](https://Podnotes.solidcommunity.au/)) and click `Login`.

+**Option 1: no recent login**

 If you have not logged in recently, you will probably see a login window, enter the email address and password that you used to create your POD.

 ![POD login](../assets/images/server_login_popup.png)

-This will open an popup with your POD webID.
-Click `Authorize` to login to your POD in the Podnotes app.
+This will open an `Login` popup and asking you to enter your POD account email and password.
+Enter your `Email` and `Password`, and click `Login`. `Authorize` the Podnotes app to login to your POD.

+This will then show a popup window with heading `An application is requesting access`, showing your webID and asking you to `Authorize` the Podnotes app to login to your POD.
+Click `Authorize`.

 ![POD authorization](../assets/images/server_pod_auth_popup.png)

+**Option 2: recent login with same webID**

+In this case, you will see a popup with heading `An application is requesting access`, showing your last used webID and asking you to `Authorize` the Podnotes app to login to your POD.
+Click `Authorize`.

+**Option 3: recent login with different webID**

+If you have multiple webIDs and wish to use a different webID than that shown in the `An application is requesting access` popup, scroll down and select `Use a different account`, enter your credentials for your preferred webID, and click `Authorize`.

+**Wait**

 Be patient, *you may need to wait several seconds for login* process to complete.

-Note: If you have flutter installed, you could also build and run the app locally on your machine.